ajan234/ajan234.github.io/README.md

 Traffic Data Analyst @ Trans-Plan | July 2021 - November 2021

 ● Compiled data from video footage of various trails, intersections, and roadways, and tracked vehicle movement patterns.
-Utilized Excel to prepare spreadsheets and graphing reports for parking lot surveys, contributing to the organization's understanding of traffic patterns.
+Utilized Excel to prepare spreadsheets and graphing reports for parking lot surveys, contributing to the organization's understanding of traffic patterns. <br>
 ● Played a vital role in providing fieldwork support, including the installation of cameras to capture traffic patterns along various roadways.
-This hands-on experience helped in collecting essential data for transportation analysis.
+This hands-on experience helped in collecting essential data for transportation analysis. <br>
 ● Prepared comprehensive reports based on video data, aiding in the identification of traffic trends and patterns.
-These reports provided valuable insights for decision-making in transportation planning
+These reports provided valuable insights for decision-making in transportation planning <br>

 ### Projects